 But size isn’t the only difference.
 A majority of ski areas there have a level of modern infrastructure (lifts, snowmaking, on-mountain amenities and non-skiing activities) that puts North America to shame, particularly in the area of food and beverage.
 Instead of traditional ski-area standbys of burgers, sandwiches, fries, and pizza or eating a granola bar on a lift, you can get a proper often spectacular meal in an atmospheric mountain restaurant with fantastic wine, or enjoy a delicious coffee or beer in a former cow barn transformed into an intimate cafe or bar.

 Then there are the varied Alpine cultures — French, Swiss, Italian, Austrian and the numerous sub-regions inside each of those countries — each with its charming particularities and the fact that the vast majority of resorts there are based on authentic traditional communities that had been in existence centuries before the concept of tourism arrived.
 Moreover, with the dollar having fully recuperated against the Euro and Swiss Franc over the past few years, expense is no longer an excuse for not taking the plunge to skiing mecca.
 Once on the ground, costs are more or less the same as out west.
 Finally, via a nonstop overnight flight from NYC to the Alps gateways of Geneva and Zurich, more often than not you’ll be able to ski several hours on your arrival day.
 With most Europeans in tourist regions fully fluent in English, language barrier is no longer a dealbreaker.

-About the only downside to a trip to the Alps is that you’ll never again feel quite as excited about a destination trip on our side of the Atlantic.
+About the only downside to a trip to the Alps is that you may not feel quite as excited about your next destination trip on our side of the Atlantic.

 (√) = photos uploaded to WordPress (no Nabble)